The Biological Science Section includes the DNA Casework Section as well as the New York State DNA Databank.

 All evidence movement is documented via the chain of custody section in LIMS.

-For more information, please refer to Evidence Receiving Fact Sheet.
+For seal, packaging and submission information, please refer to Evidence Receiving Fact Sheet.

 Crime Laboratory Evidence Submission